Bryam11/CV/README.md

 ## Recommendations

-if you need to use the swiper library use the swiper@6.8.4 version with the command `npm install swiper@6.8.4`
+if you need to use the swiper library use the swiper@6.8.4 [version with the command Reference] `npm install swiper@6.8.4`.